amos80m/react-prograss-bar-steps-threshold/README.md

 | pTextStyle | Object | {} | give user style controll for text precantage |
 | firstElStyle | Object | {} | give user style controll for first chank |
 | lastElStyle | Object | {} | give user style controll for last chank |

+> Default chanks number is '5', colors prop is Array length if used will determen the chanks number.

 ## License
 rc-progress is released under the MIT license.